Patapsco Female Institute: Phelps era

+Phelps brought students to PFI from schools she had previously run in Rahway and West Chester; as such, many students were from states north of Maryland.
+The remainder of the existing student body was primarily from Maryland and Virginia.

-Each academic year was composed of two 22 week sessions beginning in May and November.
+Each academic year was composed of two 22-week sessions beginning in May and November.
 Diplomas were conferred in April and October.
-Typically, 5 or 6 girls earned diplomas during each period.
+Typically, five or six girls earned diplomas during each period.
 Certificates were also issued for completion of a particular subject, such as English.

-Phelps was very active in helping to find employment opportunities for students who were interested.
+Under Phelps, the school's focus shifted to training young ladies to support themselves through teaching, and she helped find employment for students.
 She managed to find positions for some girls to live at a large house and teach a handful of girls.
-Sometimes, after being away gaining teaching experience and earning some money, a girl would return to the PFI to finish her education.
-Phelps also had some teaching positions with a high turn over, where ex-students could have some teaching experience before moving on to seek employment elsewhere.
+Sometimes, after being away gaining teaching experience and earning some money, a girl would return to PFI to finish her education.
+Phelps also had some teaching positions with a high turnover, where ex-students could have some teaching experience before moving on to seek employment elsewhere.

-When the school was not in session, and students had to remain, there was no organized activity for them.
-Phelps always left town to visit relatives, her publishers or other personal business.
-John Phelps remained to keep the school open.
+There was no organized activity for students who remained on campus when school was not in session; when Phelps left town, John remained to keep the school open.
 He also arranged for the buildings to be cleaned and repaired.

-A condition of Phelps’s employment as principal of PFI was that she had to have an Episcopal priest on staff as chaplain.
-The Rev. Holmead was the first chaplain.
-In 1845, Phelps replaced the Rev. Holmead and during her tenure there were a series of chaplains that she selected.
-After she left in 1856, the chaplains at PFI were usually the rectors of the local Episcopal Church, St Peter’s.
+A condition of Phelps’s employment stipulated that she have an Episcopal priest on staff as chaplain.
+The Rev. Holmead was the first chaplain; Phelps replaced him in 1845 with a series of others.
+After she left in 1856, the chaplains at PFI were usually the rectors of the local Episcopal church, St. Peter’s.

-The Phelpses signed a second seven year lease in 1848.
-John Phelps died in 1849.
-In 1855 Phelps decided not to renew her lease for a third time.
-She stayed on for an extra year so that the school could be expanded and would be large enough to accommodate the students from the school run in Baltimore by her replacement, Robert Harris Archer.
+Phelps signed a second seven-year lease in 1848.
+John died in 1849.
+Phelps decided not to renew the lease after it expired in 1855 but stayed on for an extra year so that the school could be expanded and be large enough to accommodate the students from the school run in Baltimore by her replacement, Robert Harris Archer.